 In the illustration below you have an extreme example of perfect R+ and R-.

-Looks for a consistency in the length of time a position remains open.
-In this section you will see a graph with the last 100 closed positions.
+Looks for consistency in the length of time a position remains open.
+In this section, you will see a graph with the last 100 closed positions.

 In the illustration below you have an extreme example of perfect Dc